Anonymous and Disguised Writings; Signature and Forgery Detection

 Last updated:

-This bullet of Unit IX bundles two distinct casework streams that questioned-document examiners (QDEs) in India handle almost every working day.
-The first is the anonymous-and-disguised-writing stream: ransom notes, threat letters, suicide notes with disputed authorship, communal hate letters, and the wide class of poison-pen letters that arrive in office mailrooms.
-The second is the signature-and-forgery stream: disputed cheques under Section 138 of the Negotiable Instruments Act 1881, will and deed contests, power-of-attorney forgeries, and the everyday property-fraud caseload that fills GEQD Shimla, Hyderabad and Kolkata along with the CFSL questioned-document divisions at Chandigarh and Hyderabad.
-NTA tests both halves in the same MCQ cluster because the underlying skill, comparing a questioned writing against a known standard, is shared.
+Two distinct casework streams define questioned-document examination (QDE) practice.
+The first is the anonymous-and-disguised-writing stream: ransom notes, threat letters, suicide notes with disputed authorship, communal hate letters, and poison-pen letters.
+The second is the signature-and-forgery stream: disputed cheques under Section 138 of the Negotiable Instruments Act 1881, will and deed contests, power-of-attorney forgeries, and property-fraud cases that form the bulk of the caseload at GEQD Shimla, Hyderabad and Kolkata and the CFSL questioned-document divisions at Chandigarh and Hyderabad.
+The underlying skill is shared: comparing a questioned writing against a known standard.

-Treat the topic as one taxonomy plus one statutory frame.
-The taxonomy holds the three classical forgery types (freehand, simulated, traced) along with two modern additions (lifted and electronic), the tell-tale features of each, and the disguise repertoire that anonymous writers use.
-The statutory frame holds the BNS 2023 forgery sections (336 to 340), the IPC 463 to 477A heritage, the BSA 2023 provisions on expert opinion and proof of execution, and the Supreme Court precedents (Murari Lal, Damu, Magesh, Lalit Popli) that decide whether a QD report stands or falls in court.
+The subject divides into one taxonomy and one statutory frame.
+The taxonomy covers the three classical forgery types (freehand, simulated, traced) and their modern additions (blind, lifted, electronic), the tell-tale features of each, and the disguise repertoire in anonymous writings.
+The statutory frame covers BNS 2023 Sections 336 to 340, the IPC 463 to 477A predecessors, the BSA 2023 provisions on expert opinion and proof of execution, and the Supreme Court precedents (Murari Lal, Damu, Magesh, Lalit Popli) that determine the weight a QD report receives in court.

 - Anonymous writing